An extreme boundary of acylindrically hyperbolic groups: Preliminaries

 \begin{defn} A limit point $p\in \Lambda G$ is called \textit{Myrberg limit point} if $\Lambda G\times \Lambda G$ is contained in the accumulation points of $\{(gx,gp): g\in G\}$ for some (or any) $x\in X$.
 That is, for any $\xi, \eta\in \Lambda G$, there exists $g_n\in G$ so that $g_nx\to \xi$ and $g_np\to \eta$. \end{defn} \begin{lem} \cite[Lemma 2.11]{MY25} A point $p\in \Lambda G$ is a {Myrberg} limit point if and only if for any $c>1$ there exists $R=R(c,\delta)$ with the following property.
 Given a point $x\in X$, let $[x,p]$ be a $c$-quasi-geodesic ray ending at $\xi$ and $f\in G$ be a loxodromic isometry.
 Then there exists a sequence of $g_n\in G$ so that the diameter of $[x,p]\cap N_R(g_n\ax(f))$ tends to $\infty$. \end{lem}

 The next fact for the proper action on CAT(0) spaces with rank-one elements is proved in (\cite[Lemma 3.20]{MWY25B}).
-Moreover, for a proper action on hyperbolic spaces, the Hausdorff dimension of Myrberg limit set in Gromov boundary is computed as growth rate of the action which is positive (\cite[Theorem 1.10]{MY25}). \begin{lem} Myrberg limit points are uncountable in $\Lambda G$. \end{lem} \begin{proof} The proof is identical to \cite[Lemma 3.20]{MWY25B} for CAT(0) spaces, even though here the action is not assumed to be proper.
+Moreover, for a proper action on hyperbolic spaces, the Hausdorff dimension of Myrberg limit set in Gromov boundary is computed as growth rate of the action which is positive (\cite[Theorem 1.10]{MY25}). \begin{lem} Assume that $G$ acts non-elementarily on a hyperbolic space $X$.
+Then Myrberg limit points are uncountable in $\Lambda G$. \end{lem} \begin{proof} The proof is identical to \cite[Lemma 3.20]{MWY25B} for CAT(0) spaces, even though here the action is not assumed to be proper.
 For completeness, we sketch the construction of uncountable Myrberg points.
 Let $\mathcal L=\{h_1,h_2,\cdots, h_n,\cdots \}$ be the set of all loxodromic isometries.
 We define a map $\mathbb N^\infty\to \Lambda_{m} G$ which is proved to injective.

 Let $\omega=(n_1,n_2,\cdots, n_i,\cdots)\in \mathbb N^\infty$ be a sequence of positive integers.
 Consider the infinite word $W=\prod_{i=1}^\infty h_i\cdot f_i^{2n_i}$ where $f_i\in F$ are chosen by Lemma \ref{extend3}.
 Denoting $g_n=\prod_{i=1}^{n-1} h_i\cdot f_i^{2n_i}$ for $n\ge 2$ and $g_1=1$, we concatenat paths labeled by $h_i f_i^{n_i}$ as follows: